auth0/docs/articles/appliance/disaster-recovery.md

 ## Combining VM Snapshots and Database Backups

-A middle ground between using VM snapshots and database backups is to take weekly VM snapshots, while scheduling nightly database backups.
+A middle ground between using VM snapshots and database backups is to take weekly VM snapshots while scheduling nightly database backups.

 The recovery process still requires the assistance of an Auth0 CSE, but because the VMs can be automatically restored, only the database needs manual intervention/assistance.
 This eliminates some of the downtime resulting from using just database backups.